 Directories: When adding your website to directories or social bookmarking sites you should include your “primary” long tail keyword phrase.
 In addition, also submit the page to bookmarking sites with the long tail keyword phrase as the header/link.

 Find out more about link building strategies to build your link profile with Search Engines.

 So what do you choose – heads or tails?
 Long tail keywords can bring you long term profit if used strategically.
 Cast your net wider and focus on creating landing pages with long tail keywords to bring you more qualified traffic to pages that are aimed at a niche in your market to increase your conversion rate.
-Contact us to find out how we can optimise landing pages for long tail keywords to boost your sales conversations, build your online business and maximise your return on investment.
+Contact us to find out how we can optimize landing pages for long tail keywords to boost your sales conversations, build your online business and maximize your return on investment.